TykTechnologies/tyk-demo/README.md

 Setting up Jenkins is a manual process:

 1. Browse to [Jenkins web UI](http://localhost:8070)
-2. Use the Jenkins admin credentials provided by the `bootstrap.sh` script to log in
+2. Use the Jenkins admin credentials shown in the bootstrap output to log in
 3. Install suggested plugins
 4. Add credentials: (these are needed by `tyk-sync` to push data into the e2 Dashboard)
   - Kind: Secret text
   - Scope: Global (this is just a PoC...)
-  - Secret: The e2 Dashboard API credentials, shown in `Creating Dashboard user for environment 2` section of the `bootstrap.sh` output
+  - Secret: The e2 Dashboard API credentials, shown in `Creating Dashboard user for environment 2` section of the bootstrap output
   - ID: `tyk-dash-secret`
   - Description: `Tyk Dashboard Secret`
 5. Create a new job: